Information

 Blind and Visually Impaired People

-No navigation or guidance system is available in surrounding area or inside the building.
+No navigation or guidance system is available in the surrounding area or inside the building.
 The stairs inside the building can be walked under, posing an increased risk of accidents.
 Therefore, we recommend visiting the Kunsthalle Düsseldorf with a companion.

 We offer an acoustic tour in German language for each changing exhibition, which is aimed at blind, visually impaired, and sighted people alike.
 In this dialogical format, we put art into words and approach the content of the exhibition in a joint conversation.
 Please check the calendar on our website for the date of the acoustic tour for the current exhibition.